 FOODS THAT HELP IN MAINTAINING OF LOW CHOLESTEROL DIET

-Foods that are low in saturated fat include: fat-free or 1-percent dairy products, lean meats, fish, skinless poultry, whole grain foods, and fruits and vegetables.
+Foods that are low in saturated fat include: fat-free or 1-percent dairy products, lean meats, fish, skinless poultry, whole-grain foods, and fruits and vegetables.

 It is recommended that when shopping for margarines that the patient should seek out soft margarines, such as those found in liquid form or in a tub, that are low in saturated fat and contain few or no trans fats (another type of dietary fat that can raise your cholesterol level).

-Foods that are high in cholesterol, such as liver and other organ meats, egg yolks, and full-fat dairy products should be avoided altogether.
+Foods that are high in cholesterol, such as the liver and other organ meats, egg yolks, and full-fat dairy products should be avoided altogether.